IDinsight/mosaiks/README.md

     ```

 ### Step 2: Test run in a Notebook
 The quickest way to test the package is to run it in a notebook.
-Open up a notebook in the relevant environment (where Step 1 was executed) and go through the following:
+Open up a notebook in the relevant environment (where Step 1 was executed) and run the following (the code is present in the "README_DEMO.ipynb" notebook):

 1. **Import dependencies**
 ```python